jeorgeiiii/mi-ai-assistant/README.md

 3- The final cell will start an interactive chat loop.
 You can start talking to your assistant directly in the notebook's output.

+4- To continue a previous conversation, ensure the thread_id in the code is the same.
+To start a new one, change the thread_id.

 ---

 ## Example Usage